Hematoma After Breast Lift And Augmentation

 - Core needle breast biopsy (rare), with risk of a hematoma roughly doubling with a vacuum-assisted procedure

-If symptoms occur without an injury, the specific cause of the hematoma may need further investigation through surgery or anther procedure.
+If symptoms occur without an injury, the specific cause of the hematoma may need further investigation through surgery or another procedure.

 How Common Is Hematoma After Breast Augmentation

-Hematomas often leave behind calcifications (calcium deposits) as well, but these are large in contrast to the microcalcifications on a mammogram that raise suspicion of possible cancer.
+Calcifications (calcium deposits) are frequently left behind by hematomas as well, but they are larger than the microcalcifications on a mammogram that could indicate cancer.

 Hematoma vs. Tumors